top of page

 narrative design management system

-With the goal of leveraging the labour of writers to enhance efficiency in narrative design, Gem combines an original screenplay-style script editor with a node-based visualiser called the Storymap.
+leverages the labour of writers to enhance efficiency in narrative design, combining an original screenplay-style script editor with a node-based visualiser called the Storymap - creating a central knowledge repository and collaborative workspace for the team.

 Celtx Gem - Computer-3 (1).webp

-A scalable narrative design platform, Gem allows writers and developers to visualise complex story structures, write scripts, & generate custom data
+scalable narrative design platform allows writers and developers to visualise complex story structures, write scripts, & generate custom data

 Streamlining the process of creating, organising, and implementing non-linear narratives for video games & interactive experiences.